benallard/galileo/README.txt

 An example trace can be found in the file ``trace.txt``.

-Run the script with the ``--help`` argument to see additional options to control the synchronization behavior.
+Run the script with the ``--help`` argument to see a list of available options to control the synchronization behavior.

 Acknowledgements